dlowe/nnet/README.markdown

  * using several hundred random *.gif and *.png files from my home computer as a test set
- * using a rough "early stopping" algorithm over 1000-iteration training runs, which stopped after 17,000 iterations.
+ * using a rough "early stopping" algorithm over 1000-iteration training runs, which stopped after 18,000 iterations.
  * interpreting output of "> 0.5" as "probably a .png" and "< 0.5" as "probably
    a .gif"
- * produced a network with about a 90% accuracy
+ * produced a network with about 81% accuracy

 ### english corpora

 ## Limitations
+The topology of the network is fixed: 2^16 inputs, 6 hidden neurons, and one output.

+The learning rate is hard-coded to 0.3.

 You must include the trailing directory separator on training directories (this allows the program to be portable without wasting precious bytes on figuring out how to concatenate directory and file names...)